Sebsterio/animalysis/client/src/routes/README.md

 		component: Home, // To render in App > Route exact,           // Router Switch match
-		inNav,           // Is listed in Nav Menu
+		inNav,           // Is listed in Nav Menu demoOnly,				 // Only available for the demo user
 	}
 ```